Keyword: (not provided).

 - How To Prepare For Hiking In Houston

-And these options are available for every city where people are visiting your site from.
 And, if you’re tracking conversions, you’ll be able to see which areas are most profitable and drill down even more.

 Meaning you get to increase local search traffic and increase conversions.
 Not a bad sweet spot, right?